-"The IPCC report should supercharge efforts to cut HFCs and the other short-lived climate pollutants," said Durwood Zaelke, President of the Institute for Governance & Sustainable Development.
+"The IPCC report should supercharge efforts to cut HFCs and the other short-lived climate pollutants," said IGSD President Durwood Zaelke.
 "Early success with the HFC amendment under the Montreal Protocol this year or in early 2015 will essentially eliminate one of the six main greenhouse gases, and provide powerful momentum for a successful COP 21 in Paris at the end of 2015.”
 Read more from IGSD’s Press Release here.

 World Health Organization Confirms Air Pollution is World's Single Largest Preventable Health Risk

 7 million deaths annually are linked to indoor and outdoor air pollution

 Addressing air pollutants could save millions of lives & cut warming in half by 2030